PelleLille/hsl-docs/functions.rst

   .. note::

-     Since this function may return none if the key doesn't exist, it's not possible to differentiate between keys with the value of none and if the key doesnt exist.
-If that is important use memory_exists with the callback or use a callback pattern which tells if the key is not found.
+     Since this function may return `none` if the key doesn't exist, it's not possible to differentiate between keys with the value of `none` and a non-existing key.
+If it's important to differentiate between those, use :func:`memory_exists` with a callback.

 .. function:: memory_inc(key, [offset=1])

-  Increments a number value in the memory store.
-If the key doens't exist it's initialized to 0 before the increment.
-If the value is not a number this function fail and return `none`.
+  Increments a number value in the store.
+If the key doesn't exist, it's created and the value is initialized to 0 before the increment.
+If the value is not a number, this function fail and will return `none`.

-  :param string key: the memory key
+  :param string key: the key name
   :param number offset: the offset to increment
-  :return: the current value
+  :return: the incremeted value
   :rtype: number or none

 .. function:: memory_store(key, value, [callback])

-  Unconditionally store the value.
-If the key already exist the callback (if provided) will be called with the key and the old value as arguments.
+  Update or create the value of key in the store.
+If the key exists, the callback (if provided) will be called with the key and the current value as arguments in order to know what value was overwritten.

-  :param string key: the memory key
+  :param string key: the key name
   :param any value: the value
   :param function callback: a callback function
   :return: if the key exists